 What do Ann Patchett, Jeff Kinney, Louise Erdrich, and Judy Blume have in common?
 Aside from being best-selling authors, they are all also dedicated booksellers, each having opened independent bookstores of their own.

-In a continuing series, Deborah W. Englander consults an author and events manager, as well as a CEO of a book-marketing firm, to provide self-published author Jonathan R. Miller valuable book-industry advice on his novel The Two Levels.
+In a continuing series, Debra W. Englander consults an author and events manager, as well as a CEO of a book-marketing firm, to provide self-published author Jonathan R. Miller valuable book-industry advice on his novel The Two Levels.

 The Literary Life